TechForPalestine/palestine-datasets/site/docs/guides/architecture.md

 - Summary of latest values from daily or aggregate numbers from Source Datasets
 - CSV formats for the two main datasets, above

-To the extent we need to accomplish better developer ergonomics in our APIs (for example: searching an index or fetching individual records), that work belongs here under derivative datasets.
+- Search indexes for the names in our Killed in Gaza dataset and individual API endpoints for each person

 ## Workflow